 The museum’s displays are divided into different categories reflecting various aspects of life like shipping, farming, railways etc. The museum also boasts the Tawhiti Bush Railway and Traders and Whalers experiences which give you the opportunity to ride a train and a boat as part of your visit!

-It’s a unique and enjoyable place to visit and is widely acclaimed to be the best private museum in the country and a great one to include for any road trip to the West Coast of the North Island.
+It’s a unique and enjoyable place to visit and is widely acclaimed to be the best private museum in the country.
+A great one to include for any road trip to the West Coast of the North Island.

 Museum tip: The museum has seasonal operating hours so be sure to check these before planning your trip.
 The Tawhiti Bush Railway which is one of the highlights also runs on the first Sunday of each month.